Dialpad is a good VoIP solution for any business — it is secure, affordable, easily scalable, and portable.

-Here are the top 7 Dialpad alternatives we recommend for 2021:
+Here are the best Dialpad alternatives

 GoToConnect, formerly known as Jive, offers everything businesses need to operate remotely.
 Employees can seamlessly collaborate through one platform with video conferencing, business phones, and more.